Naguri Canoe Factory

 Nolla Naguri

-This is a combined facility to experience the Scandinavian culture.
+A complex where visitors can experience Scandinavian culture.
 Rent a private tent sauna at the Sauna Club, enjoy a Scandinavian-style Kokko BBQ, or shop for regional specialties.
-In the spring of 2021, a glamping field for up to 10 tents will be added to the facility.
-Feel free to stay the night or simply enjoy a fulfilling day at this popular location!
+In the spring of 2021, a glamping field for up to 10 tents was added to the facility.
+Feel free to stay the night or simply enjoy a day of fun at this popular location!

 Togo Park Chichibu Ontake Shrine